MAKE PLANS TO ATTEND THE 2018 TOURNAMENT

 Do you have a Nominee for Teacher Of the Year award?

-The conference is being held at the Liberty North High School, Kansas City, MO.
+The conference is being held at the Denver East High School, Denver, CO.

 The latest news from the NIETOC

 Dear Jan, Greetings!
 Congratulations to all participants of the 2017 NIETOC tournament!
 A rip-roaring pep rally opened the tournament and a performance by the Liberty North Theatre Department highlighted our 2017 awards ceremony.
 A huge thank you coach Kim Lenger and...

 Dear Jan, Greetings!
 Congratulations to all participants of the 2017 NIETOC tournament!
 A rip-roaring pep rally opened the tournament and a performance by the Liberty North Theatre Department highlighted our 2017 awards ceremony.
 A huge thank you coach Kim...